Summer activity #3

 Next-Generation Sequencing: Do Not Allow False Positives Hold You Back Anymore

-From vaccines to cell & gene therapies, and monoclonal antibodies, ensuring the safety of the products is the major concern when it comes to the development of biologics, is to.
+From vaccines to cell & gene therapies, and monoclonal antibodies, ensuring the safety of the products is the major concern when it comes to the development of biologics.
 The use of animal-derived materials in manufacturing is a potential source of contamination.
 Ensuring that these materials are free of adventitious agents is crucial.

 Moreover, PCR cannot detect new or emerging viruses as it relies on previous knowledge of the target.
 Next-Generation Sequencing detects all nucleic acids present in a sample without prior knowledge of the sequence.
 The capability of NGS to detect new viruses has rapidly put this technology as a complemental test first, and nowadays as an alternative test for viral safety.
 However, a major concern about NGS is its potential to detect viral sequences that are not related to infectious viruses and thus to get a false positive result.
 These cautions from the manufacturers are understandable as a false positive result significantly impacts the production process with lengthy, unnecessary, and costly investigations.